 Each year since construction workers erected the first Christmas tree in 1931, a towering evergreen has been the centerpiece of holiday celebrations in New York City.
 For the last 20 years, the manager of Rockefeller Center gardens has selected a Norway spruce that is at least 65 feet tall and 35 feet wide.
 The Vargoshe family of Shelton, Connecticut, donated the 2013 tree, a 76-foot spruce that had been growing in their lawn since their home was built in the 1960s.
 It will be decorated with 5 miles of lights and garland from Dec.
 4-Jan.
 7.

 Erected in the rotunda of San Francisco City Hall each holiday season since 2006, the 25-foot tree is covered with more than 12,000 hand-folded origami cranes inscribed with wishes from children, adults, celebrities and leaders from around the world.
-Sponsored by the Rainbow World Fund, an international humanitarian service agency, wishes on the 2013 tree include Arianna Huffington, President Barack Obama, Courtney Cox, and more.
-To read their wishes or submit your own, visit http://www.rainbowfund.org/tree
+Sponsored by the Rainbow World Fund, an international humanitarian service agency, wishes on the 2013 tree included Arianna Huffington, President Barack Obama, Courtney Cox, and more.
+Read their wishes or submit your own here.

 Twice as tall as Rockefeller Center’s iconic tree, Coeur d’Alene Resort is home to America’s tallest living Christmas tree, a 160-foot Grand Fir bedecked with 40,000 LED lights twinkling in time to the music of Jingle Bells.
 Crowned with a 10-foot star, the tree is the centerpiece of the resort’s Holiday Light Show, which includes more than 250 displays and 1.5 million lights.